 - To undo a mapping, in the upper pane, select the mapping, and click Unmap.

 - To create a mapping, in the lower pane, select item A from the source, then select item B from the target, and click Map.

 Next, select item B from the source, then select item A from the target, and click Map.

-For example, to map sales to support, you create a mapping for sales to support and then you create a mapping forsupport to sales.
-Map.
+For example, to map sales to support, you create a mapping for sales to support and then you create a mapping for support to sales.

-To reset the mappings to the defaults, click Restore Default Mappings.
+To reset the mappings to the defaults, click Restore defaults.